 Research & Innovation | Overview

-The Neonatal Genomics Program at Boston Children’s is focused on determining the genetic and molecular basis of congenital and other diseases in infants.
+Our innovative research initiatives within the Neonatal Genomics Program at Boston Children’s aim to discover the genetic and molecular basis of rare conditions affecting neonates and infants.

-We have established a first-of-its-kind biobank to collect, store, and process DNA and RNA samples collected specifically from infants in Boston Children’s NICU who may have a genetic disorder.
-These include infants born with various surgical conditions such as esophageal atresia, gastroschisis, and omphalocele, or unexplained pulmonary hypertension.
+We have established a first-of-its-kind biobank to collect, store, and process participant samples collected from infants in the Boston Children’s NICU.
+These samples enable us to conduct molecular studies of common and rare neonatal conditions, an important step in understanding mechanisms of disease and developing treatments.
+All infants admitted to the NICU are invited to participate in the biobank.
+Our sample cohorts include infants born with various surgical conditions such as esophageal atresia, gastroschisis, and omphalocele, or unexplained pulmonary hypertension.